"Gratitude turns what we have into enough."

 Active Shadow: The Addict

-In the Addict shadow, gratitude gets twisted into craving, performance, or control.
-Gratitude becomes a bargain: "If I show how grateful I am, you'll stay, approve, or give me more."
+In the Addict shadow, gratitude gets twisted into craving or control.
+It becomes a bargain: "If I show how grateful I am, you'll stay, approve, or give me more."
 This is not true appreciation.

-You may seem grateful on the outside, but inside you are hungry, bargaining, or trying to secure a feeling of worth or safety.
+We may seem grateful on the outside, but inside we are hungry, bargaining, or trying to secure worth or safety.

 Passive Shadow: The Hermit

 In the Hermit shadow, gratitude is muted, withheld, or dismissed.
-You only see what is wrong, what is missing, or how you've been hurt, blocking out the true gifts.
+We see only what is wrong, what is missing, or how we've been hurt, blocking out the true gifts.

 With the heart half-shut, gratitude feels dangerous or foolish, even alien.